The Best Slang Terms from the 1970s That Aren't Cool Today

 Example: "He blew you off again?
 That's bogue."

-Meant as an insult to disco dancers.
+This '70s slang was meant as an insult to disco dancers.
 Calling them Stella means you think they're arrogant and full of themselves.
 Unless their name really is Stella, then your insult is just a friendly hello.

 Example: "Naw, don't invite her to the party.
 She's a total Stella."